Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Other info on this site:

-Aja in the cartoon, and brother of Stormer, and
+Aja's love interest in the cartoon, and brother of Stormer, who

 once competed against Raya to join the Holograms as their drummer.

-Rumored to have been planned in 1988 for the Hasbro line, which was most likely
+Rumored among Jem fans to have been planned in 1988 for the Hasbro line, after

-not true.
-But here this character finally makes his debute as a doll.
+But here Craig finally makes his official debute as a doll.
 Although

-some of us guessed he would be released, since he was kinda hinted already in
+some of us guessed he would be released by Integrity Toys, since he was kinda hinted already in

 As for releasing the characters of this line in logical order, there were actually